MasonFloodHazardsResearchLab/iFloodWebsite/public/map/README.md

 A boolean indicating if this station has a 30-day water file located at the global `stationLongtermWaterUrl`.
 #### hasXbeachVideo
 A boolean indicating if this station has an XBEACH video file.
 If this is true, you must also provide `xbeachVideoUrl`.
+#### xbeachVideoUrl
+The URL of the XBEACH video for this station.
 #### hasWaveSpectrum
 A boolean indicating if this station has a wave spectrum video file.
 If this is true, you must also provide `waveSpectrumVideoUrl`.
+#### waveSpectrumVideoUrl
+The URL of the wave spectrum video for this station.
+#### hasCamera
+A boolean indicating if this station has a microseven webcam.
+#### floodLevels
+A 4-item array of floats representing the flood thresholds (action, minor, moderate, major) for the water levels of the station.
+Used to draw the colored bars on water plots.
+#### agency
+The agency that runs this station.
+This isn't actually used for anything currently but it might become useful in the future.
+#### noaaId
+The NOAA station ID number, used to load real time water levels.
+If this is provided, observed data in the water levels .tsv file will be ignored and the real time data will be loaded instead.
+#### navdOffset
+The offset applied to the NOAA realtime data.
+Required if noaaId is used.
+#### iotId
+The iFLOOD IoT ID of the sensor at this location (if there is one).
+There should be a folder of the same name [here](https://data.iflood.vse.gmu.edu/?prefix=IOT/) if the sensor is reporting correctly.